Legend3D

 Legend 3D was an American stereoscopic conversion studio and multimedia company.

-Founded in 2001, the company produces 3D conversion and visual effects work.
+Founded in 2001, the company produced 3D conversion and visual effects work.
 In November 2016, Legend 3D moved into its facility on the Columbia Square campus in Hollywood, CA. In October 2017, the company announced it was expanding its presence with a new facility in Pune, India.
 In February 2018, Toronto Star reported that the Toronto division of Legend3D has downsized its work force to about 100 employees.
-The liberal government had previously announced that it will allocate provincial government fund for $3.1 million to the L.A firm to create 271 new jobs while retaining 280 positions in its Toronto office.
+The government had previously announced that it will allocate provincial government fund for $3.1 million to the L.A firm to create 271 new jobs while retaining 280 positions in its Toronto office.
 When the government announced the funds for Legend, the company also pledged to invest $27 million in the Toronto office.
 The Ontario government says its officials are now “working with Legend 3D to confirm that they are following the terms of our contract."

 As of March 2019, The Toronto office has been silently shuttered and staff have been laid off after finding more cost effective labour in India.
 The executive team has also been replaced once again.

 As of December 2021, Legend has filed for bankruptcy.